opensearch-project/performance-analyzer-rca/README.md

 ## Performance Analyzer RCA

-The Performance Analyzer RCA is a framework that builds on the Performance Analyzer engine to support Root Cause Analysis (RCA) of performance and reliability problems in Elasticsearch clusters.
+The Performance Analyzer RCA is a framework that builds on the Performance Analyzer engine to support Root Cause Analysis (RCA) of performance and reliability problems in OpenSearch clusters.
 This framework executes real time root cause analyses using Performance Analyzer metrics.
-Root cause analysis can significantly improve operations, administration and provisioning of Elasticsearch clusters, and it can enable Elasticsearch client teams to tune their workloads to reduce errors.
+Root cause analysis can significantly improve operations, administration and provisioning of OpenSearch clusters, and it can enable OpenSearch client teams to tune their workloads to reduce errors.

 ## RCA Overview